aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/slicers/removing-slicer/_index.md

 ## **Possible Usage Scenarios**

 If you want to remove a slicer in Excel, just select it and press the *Delete* button.
-Similarly, if you want to remove it using Aspose.Cells API programmatically, please use the [**SlicerCollection.remove(Slicer)**](https://reference.aspose.com/cells/javascript-cpp/slicercollection/#remove-slicer-) method.
+Similarly, if you want to remove it using the Aspose.Cells API programmatically, please use the [**SlicerCollection.remove(Slicer)**](https://reference.aspose.com/cells/javascript-cpp/slicercollection/#remove-slicer-) method.
 It will remove the slicer from the worksheet.

 ## **Removing Slicer**

 The following sample code loads the [sample Excel file](67338478.xlsx) that contains an existing slicer.
-It accesses the slicers and then removes it.
+It accesses the slicer collection and then removes it.
 Finally, it saves the workbook as [output Excel file](67338477.xlsx).
-The following screenshot shows the slicer that will be removed after the execution of the sample code.
+The following screenshot shows the slicer that will be removed after executing the sample code.

 ![todo:image_alt_text](removing-slicer_1.png)